geektrust/coding-problem-artefacts/build-files/java/README.md

     manifest {
         attributes 'Main-Class' : 'com.example.Main' //This is main class of your program which will be executed }

+	// To create a single jar with all dependencies. from {
+        configurations.runtimeClasspath.collect { it.isDirectory() ? it : zipTree(it) }
+    } {
+        exclude "META-INF/*.SF"
+        exclude "META-INF/*.DSA"
+        exclude "META-INF/*.RSA"
     }
+}

 repositories {
      mavenCentral()
+}

+//Add your dependencies here
+dependencies {
 }

 ```